 VCU Massey Cancer Center’s Leopoldo Fernandez, M.D., is one of the few surgical oncologists in the state to offer HIPEC for the treatment of advanced or complex abdominal cancers, including:

 - Ovarian cancer

 - Peritoneal inclusion cysts

 HIPEC patients are assisted by a dedicated nurse navigator, who helps guide them through diagnosistic tests, treatment and recovery.
 Patients typically spend 5-7 days recuperating in the hospital following HIPEC, which is similar to standard cytoreduction surgery.

+Watch the video below to see Fernandez and the HIPEC team explain the procedure and what patients can expect.
 For more information about HIPEC, or for appointments and referrals, please call (804) 827-7262 or email HIPEC@vcuhealth.org.